 Table of contents

-After years of cooking sirloin steak, the stove to oven method is the one I’ve deemed the very best for cooking thick steaks.
+After years of cooking sirloin steak, the stove-to-oven method is the best way I’ve found to cook thick steaks.

 How to Cook Sirloin Steak

-- Prep – Allow steaks to rest at room temperature for 30 minutes to take the chill off.
-Remove the steaks from their packaging and pat them dry with paper towels.
+- Prep: Let the steaks rest at room temperature for 30 minutes to take the chill off.
+Pat them dry with paper towels.

-- Season – Season the steaks on both sides with kosher salt and freshly ground black pepper.
-Oven should be fully preheated before proceeding.
+- Season: Sprinkle both sides generously with kosher salt and freshly ground black pepper.
+Be sure your oven is fully preheated before proceeding.

-- Sear – Heat the oil in a 12-inch cast iron skillet over medium-high heat.
-When the oil is very hot (shimmering but not smoking), add the steaks.
-Allow the steaks to cook, undisturbed, for two to three minutes until nicely browned on one side.
+- Sear: Heat your oil in a 12-inch cast iron skillet over medium-high heat.
+When the oil is hot (shimmering but not smoking), add the steaks.
+Cook undisturbed for 2 to 3 minutes until nicely browned on one side.

-- Finish in oven – Flip and cook for another two minutes to brown the other side.
-Transfer the skillet to the preheated oven and continue to cook to the desired doneness.
-Start checking the internal temperature after the first 5 minutes with an instant read meat thermometer.
+- Finish in oven: Flip and cook for another 2 minutes, then transfer the skillet to the oven.
+Cook to your desired doneness, checking the internal temperature after 5 minutes with an instant-read thermometer.

-- Rest and baste – Remove the skillet from the oven and allow the steaks to rest for 5 minutes before serving.
-Spoon the juices from the bottom of the skillet over the steaks before serving.
+- Rest and baste: Remove the skillet from the oven and let the steaks rest for 5 minutes.
+Spoon the pan juices over the steaks before serving.

 FAQ